SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Related Work

-Both \textit{aleatory} and \textit{epistemic} are important for risk-sensitive RL~\citep{der2009aleatory}.
-The former expresses the randomness inherent to the problem and the latter uncertainty about the problem respectively.
-A common approach to make an algorithm risk-sensitive~\citep{garcia2015comprehensive} is to use a utility function that is nonlinear with respect to the return, or the expected return.\footnote{Here, we use return to mean the total discounted reward} For example \citep{mihatsch2002risk} consider aleatory risk-sensitive RL by transforming the return.
+Both \textit{aleatory} and \textit{epistemic} uncertainties are important for risk-sensitive RL.
+The former expresses the \emph{randomness} inherent to the problem and the latter a \emph{lack of knowledge} about the problem.
+Aleatory risk-sensitivity in MDPs was first considered by~\citep{howard1972risk}, who introduced the idea of exponential utilities for the return.\footnote{Here, we use return to mean the total discounted reward} Epistemic uncertainty in MDPs was investigated by~\citep{satia:uncertain}, who provided game theoretic and Bayesian solution methods.
+Later works~\citep{coraluppi1999risk, marcus1997risk, mihatsch2002risk} extend risk-neutral methods to the risk-sensitive setting by using a non-linear utility~\citep{garcia2015comprehensive}.
+They consider aleatory risk-sensitive RL with exponential utility on the return \citep{mihatsch2002risk}.
 Follow-up works~\citep{chow2014algorithms, chow2015riskconstrained} focus on scaling up these approaches.
-There have been recent works considering epistemic risk~\citep{eriksson2019epistemic}, wherein problem uncertainty is expressed in a Bayesian framework as a distribution over MDPs. \cite{depeweg2018decomposition, clements2019estimating} intuitively incorporates both of these risks in decision making. \cite{depeweg2018decomposition} consider the risk in the individual costs in RL. \citep{clements2019estimating} consider the additive formulation of epistemic and aleatory risks.
-They use variance as the risk measure which is not a coherent measure~\citep{coherent_risk}.
-In order to rectify such varied choices, we define a composite risk that considers and quantifies the entangled effect of epistemic and aleatory uncertainties.
-We also show that for any coherent risk measure, such as CVaR, the composite risk retains coherence.
+Other work on risk-sensitive RL focuses on CVaR~\citep{chow2014algorithms, tamar2015optimizing, chow2015risk}.
+There have been recent works considering epistemic risk~\citep{eriksson2019epistemic}, wherein problem uncertainty is expressed in a Bayesian framework as a distribution over MDPs. \cite{depeweg2018decomposition, clements2019estimating} intuitively incorporates both of these risks in decision making. \cite{depeweg2018decomposition} considers the risk in the per-step rewards obtained in a MDP while \cite{clements2019estimating} proposes to use the additive formulation of epistemic and aleatory risks.
+Both of them use variance, which is not a coherent measure~\citep{coherent_risk}.
+Unlike previous work, our methodology of composite risk also allows us to apply any pair of coherent risk measures\footnote{For example, CVaR, Wang risk measure~\citep{Wang2002ARM}, Standard Deviation (SD).} to aleatory and epistemic uncertainty.

-Ensemble-based RL has been done previously with great success~\citep{wiering2008ensemble, fausser2015neural, osband2016deep, pacchiano2020optimism}.
-This process typically involves creating an ensemble of well-known RL agents, such as Deep Q-Networks (DQN)~\citep{mnih2015human}, where each estimator has its own dataset, and the final decision maker considers the joint prediction of the ensemble into account.
-Typically, the final estimate averages the individual estimators.
-In particular, adding additional estimators to form an ensemble of estimators not only improves performance for risk-neutral decision-making but also allows the consideration of the distribution of estimators. \textit{This enables epistemic risk-sensitive decision-making.} We incorporate bootstrapping approach to ensemble $K$ different estimations of the return distribution, and introduce the FTRL algorithm to estimate the return distribution accurately and efficiently.